kdm9/Acanthophis/README.md

 # Acanthophis

-A comprehensive, opinionated plant variant calling pipeline in Snakemake
+A reusable, comprehensive, opinionated plant variant calling pipeline in Snakemake

 ## About & Authors